GautamGupta/bb-legacy-plugins/private-forums/trunk/readme.txt

 Tags: private, forums, hide
 Requires at least: 0.74
 Tested up to: 0.74
-Stable tag: 4.0
+Stable tag: 5.0

 Regulate Access to forums in bbPress

 == Description ==

 This plugin filters private forums from view when the user does not have appropriate role.
-The roles can currently be set to Member, Moderator or Administrator.
+The Access level can individually for each of the forums be set to following:
+* Open to all
+* Registered Users
+* Moderator
+* Administrator .

 The plugin enables the administrator to set forum or forums as private from the administration menu.
 The Administrator can set the role to which the selected forums are